degory/ghul-examples/README.md

 - click the `Code` link at the top right corner of the page
 - click the `+` icon to create a new Codespace on the `main` branch
 - wait for a few moments while GitHub sets up the Codespace
-- when VSCode opens in your browser either:
+- when VSCode opens in your browser, you have two options, either:
   - continue to use the examples directly in the browser
+- or, if you prefer to open the examples in VSCode Desktop:
   - click on the rectangle in the bottom left of the page labelled 'Codespaces'
   - select `Open in VS Code Desktop` from the menu that pops up